US Cash Products-Chicago products boosted by pipe closure

 Illinois.

-Chicago gasoline rose a cent per gallon to 7.50 cents over November RBOB gasoline futures on the New York Mercantile Exchange and ultra-low sulfur diesel in the market was seen slightly stronger, up a quarter cent to 6.25 cents over November heating oil futures.
+Chicago gasoline rose a cent per gallon to 7.50 cents over November RBOB gasoline futures on the New York Mercantile Exchange and ultra-low sulfur diesel in the market was seen slightly stronger, up a half cent to 6.50 cents over November heating oil futures.

-Enbridge said it restarted the Ozark line and expects it to reach full capacity late on Tuesday.
-[ID:nWEN9084]
+The 231,000 bpd crude line was shut as a precaution after a section under the Mississippi River was found uncovered, Enbridge said in a statement.
+[ID:nN1E792149]

-Group Three gasoline and diesel differentials extended gains early on Tuesday, tracing differential hikes in the Gulf Coast market, but lost their stride in late afternoon trading.
+Group Three gasoline and diesel differentials extended gains on Tuesday, tracing differential hikes in the Gulf Coast market.

 On the Gulf Coast, M3 gasoline differentials extended Monday's gains both on fallout from a recent crude distillation unit fire at a Texas refinery and the fuel's latest five-day lifting cycle scheduling to move on the Colonial Pipeline, traders said.